 Se habla español.

 I'm David the Locksmith, but I used to be David the Washington DC Data Manager.
 One evening when I got home from my boring office job, I found that my landlord had visited my apartment while I was out, and had locked a doorknob for which I didn't have a key.
 I had to call a locksmith.
-The operator told me she'd send a locksmith right out, and the fee would start at $30.
-He arrived in thirty minutes, opened the door in thirty seconds, and charged me $125.
+I was relieved when the dispatcher told me she'd send a locksmith right out and quoted me a very reasonable price.
+A young man with spiky hair arrived in a Honda Civic thirty minutes later, opened the door in thirty seconds, and charged me 5x what I'd expected.
 That was my first experience with a locksmith, and I felt robbed.
 It seemed to me that this guy had chosen a great trade for himself and was practicing it in the worst possible way.

 david the locksmith mobile bonded insured